 Exam Design Logistics

 - Adjust the weight of exams relative to the overall grade in the course, while increasing the weight of project and assignment activities.

 Assigning higher point values or percentages to assignments and projects helps to offset the grading weight generally associated with exams.
-If you are using Moodle for your course, you may use the Category Aggregation feature to to adjust exam and assessment weights.
+If you are using Moodle or Canvas for your course, you may use the Category Aggregation feature to adjust exam and assessment weights.